 Located on a narrow peninsula across the bay from the central area of Fukuoka, this park is larger than most, with several areas dedicated to themed flower gardens, playgrounds, water parks, and zoos.

 Uminonakamichi Seaside Park is open all year round, showcasing different varieties of flowers according to season.
-From November to February, they operate between 9:30 AM till 5:00 PM.
+From November to February, they operate between 9:30 AM until 5 PM.
 They are closed on December 31, January 1, and the first Monday and Tuesday of February.

-This is not a park, but it is one of the more popular tourist destinations to see the cherry blossoms at their finest.
+This is not a park, but it is one of the more popular tourist destinations where you can see the cherry blossoms at their finest.

 The Philosopher’s Path is a stone path that traverses the northern part of Kyoto’s Higashiyama district.

-It lies between the iconic Ginkakuji (Silver Pavilion) and Nanzenji Temples, so you can actually hit three destinations in one walking tour.
+It lies between the iconic Ginkaku-ji (Silver Pavilion) and Nanzen-ji, so you can actually hit three destinations in one walking tour.
 The name is unique in that pays homage to a man named Nishida Kitaro, one of Japan’s famous philosophers.

-As you can surmise, walking along the Philosopher’s Path is definitely free.
-There are also plenty of restaurants, cafes, and boutiques that can be found along the path.
+Walking along the Philosopher’s Path is free.
+There are plenty of restaurants, cafés, and boutiques that can be found along the path.